Here Are Five Myths About Tornadoes

-With spring upon us the weather will certainly be changing hopefully for the better.
-With that warmer weather comes the possibility of severe storms as well, some of which could produce tornadoes.
+With warmer weather comes the possibility of severe storms as the midwest found out earlier this week.
+Springtime storms may become severe enough to produce tornadoes.
 With that said, there are some really bad myths about tornadoes that need to be dispelled.

 One is that highway overpasses are a safe place to seek shelter when a tornado is coming.
 This is not the case.
 People have been pulled away from the overpass by the tornado and basically swept away by the draft from it.